Miami Valley Golf Club

 Miami Valley Golf Club is a golf club located on both sides of the border between Fort McKinley (in Harrison Township, Montgomery County) and Dayton, Ohio, USA.
 The golf course was designed by Donald Ross.
-The club was established in 1919.
+The club was established on June 3, 1919.
 The club hosted the PGA Championship in 1957, which was the last time the competition was played under the matchplay format.
 Lionel Hebert won the competition beating Dow Finsterwald.
 The match ended on the par-3 17th, by a margin of 2 & 1.

 The club was listed on the National Register of Historic Places in 2015.